About CDF / Registration

 The NYC Department of Cultural Affairs (DCLA) is a mayoral agency charged with the administration of city funds in support of arts and culture throughout New York City’s five boroughs.
 The Cultural Development Fund (CDF) is DCLA’s competitive, peer-evaluated grant process that supports a broad, multidisciplinary group of diverse nonprofit organizations for their cultural services to city residents.
 It is managed by the agency’s Program Services Unit.
 Annually, the CDF supports over 1,000 grantees for programmatic funding.
 On average, over 75% of applicants receive funding, which is provided by the Mayor and City Council.
 This process allows public funds to be widely distributed through every council district and in every cultural discipline.

-• Be either a nonprofit arts or cultural organization, or a nonprofit organization that has an arts or culture component in its broader mission.
+• Be either (a) a nonprofit arts or cultural organization, or (b) a nonprofit organization that has an arts or culture component in its broader mission.

 • Demonstrate successful delivery of arts and cultural services in New York City for the last two consecutive years.

 • Be based in New York City and able to demonstrate administrative and programmatic operations within any of the five boroughs of New York City.
-Your administrative address is determined by your IRS 990, 501(c)(3) letter, and other publicly available information.
+Your administrative address is primarily determined by the address listed on your IRS 990 for the fiscal year ending in 2023, with the organization’s 501(c)(3) letter, and other publicly available information also taken into consideration

 • Possess a unique Federal Employee Identification Number (EIN).

-• Be certified as tax exempt under Internal Revenue Service Code Section 501(c)(3); or be an incorporated nonprofit that uses a DCLA pre-approved, New York State incorporated tax-exempt fiscal sponsor.
+• Be certified as tax exempt under Internal Revenue Service Code Section 501(c)(3); or be an incorporated nonprofit that uses a DCLA- approved, New York State incorporated tax-exempt fiscal sponsor.
 Only nonprofit organizations are eligible to apply, regardless of whether they use a fiscal sponsor.
-Limited Liability Companies, Benefit corporations, Limited Partnerships, and individual artists are not eligible to apply.
+Limited Liability Companies, Benefit corporations, Limited Partnerships, Unincorporated organizations, S corporations, individual artists, and unincorporated artist collectives are not eligible to apply.

-• Be incorporated in New York State as a nonprofit organization no later than the organization’s fiscal year 2022.
+• Be incorporated in New York State as a not-for-profit organization no later than the organization’s fiscal year 2023.

 Registration